Sodium bismuthate: Reactions

-NaBiO_{3} may be used to detect manganese qualitatively and quantitatively.
+NaBiO3 may be used to detect manganese qualitatively and quantitatively.
 As a strong oxidizer, it converts almost any manganese compound to permanganate, which is easily assayed spectrophotometrically.
-To do this, some NaBiO_{3} and the sample are reacted in a hot solution of sulfuric acid or nitric acid.
+To do this, some NaBiO3 and the sample are reacted in a hot solution of sulfuric acid or nitric acid.
 Permanganate has a violet color and maximum absorbance at 510 nm.
 The reaction is: